 The main lenses I use are the Canon 17-40 F4, the Canon 24-105 F4 IS, Canon 135mm F2 and Canon 100-400 IS, all L series lenses which are also weathersealed, a big plus when working in the United Kingdom.
 I also use the Canon 24mm TS-E, an unusual lens offering tilt and shift movements more usually seen on large format cameras.
 These movements open up a world of creative possibilities, from ensuring verticals in tall buildings don't converge, through to maximising depth of field without having to use tiny apertures which would degrade quality through diffraction.

 I always shoot in Raw format which gives latitude to correct white balance, noise reduction etc. I use Noise Ninja noise reduction software which, together with the 5D Mkiii's full frame sensor means I can shoot at high ISO settings without worrying too much about noise.
 I import photos and do my raw conversions with the very powerful Capture One Pro by Phase One.
 Capture One is so good that I use it to do nearly all my editing but any more detailed editing is handled by the industry standard Adobe Photoshop.
 I try and do as much in camera as possible which leaves me more time in the field.
-My MacBook Pro is sufficiently powerful to use for this photo editing whilst remaining light enough to stow in a camera bag.
+My MacBook Pro is sufficiently powerful to use for this photo editing whilst remaining light enough to stow in a camera bag for editing whilst travelling.
+For work at home I have a tremendously powerful Mac Pro which is full of memory and runs a pair of Apple monitors meaning I can have an image open full screen on one monitor and all the tool palettes open on the other.
 I catalogue my photos in Phase One's excellent Media Pro digital photo management software which enables me to find the right file when I need it, I can sort by date, location, keyword, camera, it is really flexible.

 One of the most important things in my kit is my filter system.
 I use neutral density graduated filters from Lee Filters, a British company who are known for making the highest quality optical filters, by hand.
 ND Grads allow me to balance a shot so that the sky isn't too bright, or the foreground too dark.
 I also use a Hitech reverse grad which is ideal for sunrises and sunsets.
 Polarisers are a useful addition which can enhance a blue sky and reduce reflection from water.
 For longer exposures I use the Lee Big Stopper, a 10 stop neutral density filter which is really useful for creating dramatic skies, silky water etc.

 A sturdy tripod is an essential for landscape photography, my exposures sometimes run into minutes rather than fractions of a second.
 My choice is a Gitzo Explorer carbon fibre which can be used really low yet is tall enough for me to use without extending the centre column which would reduce stability.
 The legs can also be set to any angle, not just preset locks, this is ideal when on uneven ground, like in a stream or river.
 I use a Manfrotto 405 geared head which allows accurate adjustments to be made, important when photographing subjects like the sea where a wonky horizon looks awful.
 A Manfrotto 438 levelling base allows me to level up the tripod head, essential when shooting stitched panoramas.
 I also use a second tripod, a Gitzo Mountaineer 1127 Mk2 carbon fibre which is really lightweight for times when I am going to have to do a lot of walking.
-For a tiny little tripod it is surprisingly sturdy and stable.
+For travel and hiking I use an even smaller tripod, a Redged TSC-525K which is small enough and light enough to hike miles with and yet sturdy enough to even take my Mamiya.

 I convert all my tripod heads to the Arca Swiss system of quick release plates, this is a universal system where many manufacturers make plates and clamps to suit the system.
 The main thing for me is that I can use a Kirk L Bracket which allows me to switch the camera from a landscape to portrait orientation without changing the composition other than the different format.
 The Manfrotto heads I use aren't natively Arca Swiss compatible so I use conversions from Hejnar which only take a few minutes to carry out but work really well.